Getting started with Microchip: PIC32MZ-DA

 •\Project - This folder contains the prepared projects for GCC (make) and MPLAB-X.

-•\Source - This folder contains the main.c file and the device driver C/H files used for the DeviceIntegration example.
+•\Source - This folder contains the files main.c and ewmain.c.
+There you will find the initialization of the system and the main loop to drive an Embedded Wizard GUI application.
+Additionally, this folder contains the device driver C/H files used for the DeviceIntegration example.

 •\HelloWorld - A very simple project that is useful as starting point and to verify that the entire toolchain, your installation and your board is properly working.